V-Nathir/ATMOSPHERIC-DIFFERENTIAL-REFRACTION-/README.md

 The parameters must be entered : wavelength in nm, pressure in hPa, f (the water vapor pressure ) in hPa, r_0(the coherence length, reflects the turbulent state of the atmosphere) in nm, temperature in degrees Celsius.
 The program is responsible for entering it in the appropriate units for the equations.

-Instead of using 500 nm as a reference in equation 4, 450 nm was used.
+Instead of using 500 nm as a reference in equation 4 (see http://adsabs.harvard.edu/full/1982PASP...94..715F), 450 nm was used.

 An expected result is:
 ![Example](/Ex_figure.png)